chaturay/serverless-artillery/README.md

 You should see serverless-artillery print its version if the installation has been successful.

 ## Installing in Docker
 If you prefer using Docker, refer to [example Dockerfile](Dockerfile) for installation.
 Please note that, post installation causes permission issues when installing in a Docker image.
-To successfully install in Docker make sure to add the following to your Dockerfile before the serverless and serverless-artillery install.
+To successfully install in Docker make sure to add the following to your Dockerfile before the Serverless Framework CLI (a.k.a.
+Serverless) and serverless-artillery install.
 ```
 ENV NPM_CONFIG_PREFIX=/home/node/.npm-global
 ENV PATH=$PATH:/home/node/.npm-global/bin